tsface/OAP/oap-cache/oap/Spark-OAP-Integration-Guide.md

 If you want to run OAP with cache function, you need add the following configurations in the “$SPARK_HOME/conf/spark-defaults.conf” file and then run by sbin/start-thriftserver.sh.
 After start the thriftserver service, you can find the cache metric with OAP tab in the spark history Web UI.
-OAP provide two medias to cache the hot data: DRAM and DCPMM.
+OAP provide two medias to cache the hot data: DRAM and PMem.

 DRAM Cache Configuration in $SPARK_HOME/conf/spark-defaults.conf
 ```